Santorini has a reputation for being the ultimate romantic destination, a perfect paradise for lying back and enjoying the sun.

 Usually, most people get to the caldera by boat, but this beach is the only one that allows you to get into the caldera water without trying out your sea legs.

 This quiet spot is perfect for those who want to get away from the hustle and bustle of Santorini’s main beaches.
-The water is deep and clear – just make sure that you don’t mind having some animal companions, as there are plenty of fish here.
+The water is deep and clear – just make sure that you don’t mind having some animal companions, as there is plenty of fish here.

 If you’re looking for a beach that offers hustle and bustle to get you in the holiday mood, then Kamari is the place for you.
 It’s a great option for families, or for holidaymakers who are looking for plenty of activities to keep them occupied, even after they’ve been snorkeling.

-This black sand beach is two kilometres in length, meaning that you won’t be crammed on top of another swimmer.
+This black sand beach is two kilometers in length, meaning that you won’t be crammed on top of another swimmer.
 The water is clear, but it does drop off quickly, so make sure that you’re comfortable and supervise any younger children.

 There are also some artificial rock formations away from the main shoreline, so you can head out away from those who are paddling and really get the most out of your snorkeling experience.